-ATTENTION U Use only coolant as recommended in the current Operators Manual Non compliance with the coolant specification Step Procedure 1 When a incorrect coolant is used, then the coolant system has to be flushed.See Chapter 12-20-00 section Flushing the cooling system.
+ATTENTION ι Use only coolant as recommended in the current Operators Manual Non compliance with the coolant specification Step Procedure 1 When a different coolant than the former one (conventional coolant) used, then the coolant system has to be flushed.
+See Chapter 12-20-00 section Flushing the cooling system.
 2 Fill expansion tank with new coolant (highest point of the coolant system).
 See Chapter 12-10-00 section Coolant check/replenish.

-Non compliance with the coolant specification

-Step Procedure

 3 Re-install the radiator cap.

-4 NOTE

-Run engine for a minute and replenish as required.
+4 NOTE Run engine for a minute and replenish as required.